ymz-ncnk/idempo-go/README.md

 ## Action, Input, and Outputs

-At the heart of `idempotency-go` is the [Action](https://github.com/ymz-ncnk/idempotency-go/blob/main/action.go) — your application logic function.
+At the heart of `idempo-go` is the [Action](https://github.com/ymz-ncnk/idempo-go/blob/main/action.go) — your application logic function.

 ```go